statsmaths/stat209/_notes/quiz-a.md

 For the first in-class assessment, you should be able to:

-- example the major points of the course syllabus, particularly the policies for attendance, final grades, and late work
+- explain the major points of the course syllabus, particularly the policies for attendance, final grades, and late work
-- be able to describe in a few sentences the big picture of the "What is Statistics article"
+- be able to describe in a few sentences the big picture of the article of Madigan and Gelman
 - give an example from the datasets that we saw in class of the three general EDA observations: pattern description, anomaly detection,  and perspective